 Build Customer Loyalty

-Improved quality and far more granular forecasting are big reasons why manufacturers need a CRM.
+Improved quality and granular forecasting are big reasons why manufacturers need a CRM.
 However, a powerful CRM is an unrivaled tool for earning and keeping a customer’s loyalty over the long term.
-CRM for manufacturers provides the kind of data critical to forging personalized and responsive customer relationships.
+CRMs provide data that’s critical to forging personalized and responsive customer relationships.

-For example, the right CRM tracks everything from warranties to repair information to service issues and calls.
-By accessing and responding to this information, manufacturers can ensure that customers receive the kind of service and attention they deserve.
-Your CRM software can also be augmented with alerts and reports about the activities of top customers.
+CRM tracks everything from warranties, repair information, and service issues and calls.
+Communicating this information ensures customers receive the kind of service and attention they deserve.
+For example, CRM software can alert and show reports of top customers’ activities.

-Access to this kind of customer information can also lower the expense of servicing customers.
+Access to customer information can also lower the expense of servicing customers.
 Your team has the right information and can trigger actions that address potential problems before they arise.

 Manage Customers, Prospects, and Supply Chain

 Data can only be powerful when it is easy to communicate and understand.
-This is especially true for manufacturers.
-Manufacturing companies also have a network of distributors, resellers, suppliers, and even customers who need visibility into data.
-Having real-time information about each company as well as how any of these companies relate to each other.
+Manufacturers have a network of distributors, resellers, suppliers, and customers.
+Each group requires visibility into important information.
+Having real-time information helps any of these companies relate to each other.

-A powerful CRM system will provide visibility into critical areas like supply and demand.
-CRMs increase customer loyalty while identifying new trends and opportunities for partnerships and sales.
+CRM systems provide visibility into critical areas like supply and demand.
+CRMs increase customer loyalty while identifying new trends and opportunities.

 Integration with Outlook